vinaygoel/ars-workshop/README.md

 ##### Set Exercises enviroment variables #####

-*Optional / If needed, update the values in setup-exercises-env.sh file*
+*If needed, update the values in setup-exercises-env.sh file*

 Set environment variables by running: